 Food Service Volunteers welcome groups and individuals to serve meals and help with preparation.

-Christmas Card Stuffing - Christmas Card stuffing happens in late October.
+Christmas Card Stuffing - 2014 Christmas Cards are complete.
+Christmas Card stuffing for 2015 happens in late October.
 Call in late August/early October to volunteer.

 Jubilee Acres Volunteers do outside cleaning and maintenance at the Mission’s retreat center as well as inside cleaning in the spring and fall, preparing the lodge and grounds for day camp and other events.
 This is a great intergenerational activity.